top of page

 There were no landmarks, trees, or animals, just this infinite white-crusted surface.

-As night fell we saw the first glimpse of the evening star and we looked forward to our night under a canopy of stars.
-The milky way exposed itself in full splendor with every star shining its’ brightest.
-It is incredible how bright the sky becomes without the interference of city light.
+As night fell, we saw the first glimpse of the evening star, and we looked forward to our night under a canopy of stars.
+The Milky Way exposed itself in full splendor with every star shining its brightest.
+It is incredible how bright the sky becomes without the interference of city lights.

 Building Memories